Ascendant Financial » Services » Financial » Infinite banking concept

 What is the Infinite Banking Concept?

-The Infinite Banking Concept is a process, not a product.
-The whole idea is to recapture the interest that one is presently paying to banks and finance companies for the major items that we need during a lifetime, such as vehicles, property, investment opportunities, business equipment, etc. At Ascendant Financial we teach the ‘’Infinite Banking Concept’’ which was conceived by the late R. Nelson Nash, the author of the best selling books titled ‘’Becoming Your Own Banker’’ and “Building Your Warehouse of Wealth”.
-In these bestselling books, Nelson discusses the impact of financing with third party banks and lenders over a lifetime and how much wealth is permanently transferred away from your Family or Business.
+Infinite Banking concept is a process to allow individuals to become their own banks.
+This process involves using whole life insurance policies as a financial tool.
+Whole life insurance policies accumulate cash value over time.
+Over decades, this cash value grows, providing a personal lending pool.
+Personal lending pools offer liquidity and financial flexibility.
+This financial flexibility help us finance vehicles, property, investment opportunities, business equipment, etc. At Ascendant Financial we teach the ‘’Infinite Banking Concept’’ which was conceived by the late R. Nelson Nash.
+According to Nelson Nash's book titled ‘’Becoming Your Own Banker’’ and “Building Your Warehouse of Wealth”, Nelson discusses the impact of financing with third party banks and lenders over a lifetime.
+The Infinite Banking Concept illustrates how much wealth is permanently transferred away from your Family or Business.

 Nelson also goes on to explain that “you finance everything you buy…you either pay interest to someone else or give up the interest you could have otherwise earned”.
 The real power of The Infinite Banking Concept is that it solves for this problem and empowers the Canadians who embrace this concept to take the control back over their financing needs, and to have that money flowing back to them versus away.
 It is often misunderstood but this includes the cash purchases that one makes over a lifetime as you are still working with borrowed money, even when you pay cash for things.
 This is called lost opportunity cost.
 When you pay cash for things, you permanently give up the opportunity to earn interest on your own savings over multiple generations.
 To solve this problem, Nelson created his own banking system through the use of dividend paying participating whole life insurance policies, ideally through a mutual life company.
 It has been called many things over the years including Infinity Banking, Cashflow Banking, The Perpetual Wealth Code, The Money Multiplier, and many other variations.